 Pension funding involves preparing Fund assets to pay for benefits when Members retire.
 During their working careers, assets grow with contributions and investment earnings; and then, the Pension Fund distributes assets in retirement.
 Based on the Plan's current mix of Members and Funded Status, the Plan should experience positive asset growth, on average, if the Recommended Contributions are made and expected investment earnings come in.
-In the current year, the Fund asset growth was positive by approximately \$940,000.
+In the current year, the Fund asset growth was negative by approximately \$2,079,000.

 Asset growth is important in the long-term.
 Long-term cash flow out of the Pension Fund is primarily benefit payments, and expenses are a smaller portion.
 The Plan should monitor the impact of expected benefit payments on future asset growth.
-In the next 5 years, benefit payments are anticipated to increase 35-40%, or approximately \$2,200,000.
-In the next 10 years, the expected increase in benefit payments is 75-80%, or approximately \$4,500,000.
-The estimated increases in benefit payments are based on the benefits paid to inactive Members during the current year, and does not include any refunds of Member Contributions.
+We assess and project all future benefit payments as part of the determination of liability.
+The assessment is made on all current Members of the Fund, both active and inactive.
+For active Members, the assessment includes the probability that Members terminate or retire and begin receiving benefits.
+In the next 5 years, benefit payments are anticipated to increase 25-30%, or approximately \$1,858,000.
+In the next 10 years, the expected increase in benefit payments is 55-60%, or approximately \$4,211,000.
+The estimated increase in benefit payments is being compared against the benefits paid to inactive Members during the fiscal year, excluding any refunds of Member Contributions.

-Furthermore, Plans' with a large number of inactive Members have an increased "Longevity Risk".
+Furthermore, plans with a large number of inactive Members have an increased "Longevity Risk".
 Longevity Risk is the possibility that inactive Members may live longer than projected by the Plan's mortality assumption.
 As shown in the previous paragraph, benefit payments are expected to increase over the next 5-year and 10-year horizons.
 The projected increases assume that current inactive Members pass away according to the Plan's mortality assumption.
 To the extent that current inactive Members live longer than expected, the future 5-year and 10-year benefit projections may be larger than the amounts disclosed in the previous paragraph.
 Higher levels of benefit payments, payable for a longer period of time, may cause a significant strain to the Plan's cash flow, future Recommended Contributions, and may lead to Plan insolvency.